 Lately I have noticed a large amount articles passing around Facebook about health.
-The articles that I see shared the most are articles that actually seem to tear down those who try and live healthier lives.
-It seems strange to me, the articles make good points about how obsessed people can get about the perfect weight, getting rid of those baby pounds, they get obsessed about what the human body should look like.
+The articles I see shared the most are articles that actually seem to tear down those who try and live healthier lives.
+It seems strange to me; the articles make good points about how obsessed people can get about the perfect weight, getting rid of those baby pounds, they get obsessed about what the human body should look like.
 I agree with that in many ways.
-However, I do not agree with the defensiveness that just abounded during the month of January, almost degrading those who post a before and after picture, against those who may post their excitement about how they are improving their health and lives.
+However, I do not agree with the defensiveness that abounded during the month of January, almost degrading those who post a before and after picture.
+What is it with fighting against those who may post their excitement about how they are improving their health and lives?

 I have made my own set of resolutions, I'm not saying it's right or anything, but I've come to this conclusion based on my own experiences.

-I want to talk about the feeling of being healthy and why you shouldn't get defensive or just settle for a non-effort towards health.
-Being healthy can be pretty much the hardest thing to do I feel like personally because when we surround ourselves with processed sugar it programs our brains to want more, our bodies actually can become addicted to junk.
+I want to talk about the feeling of being healthy and why you shouldn't get defensive, or just settle for a non-effort toward health.
+Being healthy can be pretty much the hardest thing to do because when we surround ourselves with processed sugar it programs our brains to want more, our bodies actually can become addicted to junk.

-If you feel the difference between fatigue caused by diet, or being sluggish, headaches, muscle aches and stomach pains...and to just not having any of these symptoms you may become a little more patient towards people who seem to constantly be talking about health.
+If you feel the difference between fatigue caused by diet, or being sluggish, having headaches, muscle aches and stomach pains to feeling energized and good inside, well we all may be a little more tolerant of our Facebook friends posting their health journey.

 I do not agree with becoming dangerously obsessive with meeting your certain weight.
 I recommend cutting out processed food.
-I myself am going to be starting a month of whole food after valentines day!
+I myself am going to be starting a month of whole food after Valentines day!
 I just figured that was a good time to start!
-I'll be honest...I probably will continue to have a few Dr. Peppers throughout the month, I am going to cut processed cereal, crackers, boxed food etc.
+I'll be honest...I probably will continue to have a few Dr. Peppers throughout the month, but bottom line the plan is to cut processed cereal, crackers, boxed food etc.

 This new year don't get defensive about health...care about health.
-Do your own work for yourself...you don't need to be perfect but you will feel so much better....I promise if you work towards living a healthier life!
+Do your own work for yourself; you don't need to be perfect but you will feel so much better.